Skip to content

 3. The embed — host backends

 A host backend is a Go binary that imports the kernel and adds whatever is specific to that product: auth, billing, integrations, custom domain endpoints.
-The SDK provides host.App and host.Host helpers that handle the boilerplate (config, DI, routing, graceful shutdown).
+The kernel provides host.App and host.Host helpers that handle the boilerplate (config, DI, routing, graceful shutdown).

 4. The surface — host frontends